-Then we have a separate 45 minutes for our face to face detailed structural examination of the problem area and other relevant areas.
-I will discuss what I think the problem is (your diagnosis), proposed treatment and plan of treatment with you.
+Your initial consultation is typically a 60 minute face to face appointment where I take a case history detailing your condition, general health and past medical history, then do a detailed structural examination of the problem area and other relevant areas.
+I discuss what I think the problem is (your diagnosis), proposed treatment and plan of treatment with you.
 If appropriate and agreed, treatment is usually also given at the first session.

 It is quite understandable that patients having their first treatment may feel apprehensive.
 If you (or your child) are anxious, please tell us so that I can reassure you and discuss any concerns further.

 Many conditions can refer pain into the legs, arms or head, so do not be surprised if I wish to examine your whole back.
 Problems may have their root cause away from the current pain / symptom location, so we usually like to look at patients from head to toe.
 For example, a shoulder problem may be secondary to a slightly twisted pelvis, possibly caused by a leg length difference.
 Examining the whole body allows us to appreciate what may be at the root of a problem and gives us an initial picture which we use in the future if a different problem arises.

 MEN – please wear comfortable underwear or loose shorts

 LADIES – please wear a back fastening bra, shorts can be worn if you prefer

 Loose tracksuit bottoms that can be rolled up are another option – as long as I can assess and see your pelvis, knees and feet easily.

 If you have acute back or neck pain please wear clothes that can easily be removed, e.g. slip-on shoes if you have a back problem, a cardigan or shirt if you have a neck or shoulder problem.

 CHILDREN – I like to see a baby or child’s whole body as well.

 Please expect your baby to be undressed down to their nappy with a brief check with nappy off for their hip mobility.